 If we identify suitable grounds we will contact the DVLA on your behalf.
 If successful in appealing the decision with the DVLA you will be able to re-apply for your licence.
 If the DVLA reject the application the decision can be appealed to the Magistrates Court.
 This may involve obtaining a second medical opinion and representations would need to be made to the Court on your behalf.

-At Just Motor Law we have experience in dealing with the DVLA and negotiating the return of your licence.
+We have experience in dealing with the DVLA and negotiating the return of your licence.
 We can assist in obtaining independent medical reports that can be used in support of your case or to provide evidence to the court that you are fit to drive.

 Simply complete the online enquiry form below and a member of our team will contact you.